Skip to main content

 Volume mounts are not working on Linux

-It's necessary to have sshfs installed in order for volume mounts to work correctly during intercepts.
+It's necessary to have sshfs installed in order for volume mounts to work correctly when Telepresence engages with remote containers.

 After you've installed sshfs, if mounts still aren't working: